-My background is Jewish but I consider myself a secular humanist and not tribal.
+My background is Jewish but I consider myself a secular humanist.
 There’s too much tribalism in this world, and I find that the best people I know come from all sorts of backgrounds.
-I have a master’s in international relations from Johns Hopkins.
-I read constantly, and I listen to NPR, watch The Newshour (and OK, I'll admit it, MSNBC too--I love Rachel!), and read the New York Times to keep up on things.
+I have a master’s degree in international relations from Johns Hopkins.
+I read constantly and listen to NPR, watch documentaries and lots of news (and OK, I'll admit it, MSNBC too--I love Rachel!), and read the New York Times and various bloggers.

 I’m likely to click with someone who is intellectual, engaged in the world, has strong passions, is reasonably sociable, and is into the life of the mind but not neglectful of the body.
 I’m very independent and rather opinionated (though not closed-minded) and seek someone who can appreciate those qualities.